symfony/symfony-docs/frontend/encore/dev-server.rst

 Enabling https & the Symfony Web Server
 ---------------------------------------

-If you're using the `Symfony web server`_ locally with https, you'll need to also tell the dev-server to use https.
+If you're using the :doc:`Symfony web server </setup/symfony_server>` locally with https, you'll need to also tell the dev-server to use https.
 To do this, you can reuse the Symfony web server SSL certificate: